 About the Sword Museum of TokyoThe Samurai Museum, or the Tokyo Swords Museum, is a museum dedicated to the Japanese samurai, the legendary warriors who ruled the kingdom in the past and whose great spirits still prevail over the inhabitants of Japan and their culture.

-In the museum you can see the samurai's clothing and tools, as well as an impressive collection of Japanese swords from the 12th century until the last centuries.
+In the museum you can see the samurai's clothing and tools, as well as an impressive collection of Japanese swords from the 12th century until the recent centuries.